lsst-dm/dmtn-094/index.rst

 OpenID Connect
 --------------

-OpenID Connect is an simple authentication layer on top of OAuth2.
+OpenID Connect is a simple authentication layer on top of OAuth2.
 OpenID Connect specifies a small set of information about a user which may be used to authenticate a user using claims implemented according to the OAuth 2.0 specification.